Artist- Performer- Storyteller

 Love's Labour's Lost

-Friday, May 30th was opening night for Gamut Theatre's 32nd Annual Free Shakespeare in the Park, "Love's Labour's Lost".
+Friday, May 30th was opening night for Harrisburg Shakespeare Company's 32nd Annual Free Shakespeare in the Park, "Love's Labour's Lost".
 Elizabeth couldn't be happier to return to Navarre, this time in the lead role of the Princess of France.

 "Standouts in the large cast include Elizabeth Hood as the princess, growing into her role from spunky expatriate to the regal voice of wisdom among the headstrong lovers."- M. Diane McCormick, The Burg